DanielMFernandes/CCNA_Course_Notes/Course_Notes/Virtualizations_and_Cloud_Part1.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/25a29935-a56d-4ffe-b9e4-15c5c50bca46)

-- TYPE 2 HYPERVISORS run as a program on an OS like a regular computer program
+- Type 2 hypervisors run as a program on an OS like a regular computer program
     - Examples: VMware Workstation, Oracle Virtualbox, etc
 - The OS running directly on the hardware is called the HOST OS
 - The OS running in a VM is called a GUEST OS
-- Another name for a TYPE 2 HYPERVISOR is *hosted hypervisor*
+- Another name for a type 2 hypervisor is *hosted hypervisor*
-- Although TYPE 2 HYPERVISORS are rarely used in data center environments, they are common on personal-use devices (for example, if a MAC/Linux user needs to run an app that is only supported on Windows, or vice-versa)
+- Although type 2 hypervisors are rarely used in data center environments, they are common on personal-use devices (for example, if a MAC/Linux user needs to run an app that is only supported on Windows, or vice-versa)

 ---